igorski/VSTSID/README.md

     set(SMTG_CREATE_VST2_VERSION "Use VST2" ON)

-Depending on plugin your host software having 32-bit or 64-bit support, you can best compile for a wider range of architectures, e.g. on OS X:
+Depending on your host software having 32-bit or 64-bit support, you can best compile for a wider range of architectures, e.g. by replacing all _cmake_ invocations like so:

     cmake "-DCMAKE_OSX_ARCHITECTURES=x86_64;i386" ..